Dr. Janet "Barbara" Cummings

 We are delighted to welcome Jesse Robinson to St. Nicholas Orthodox Academy as of April 2019.
-He and his assistant Grace, both came to us with considerable maintenance experience.
+Jesse came to us with considerable maintenance experience.
 If Jesse has the right tools, he can repair just about anything, especially automobiles and small engines.
 He has worked with steel, fiberglass, drywall, concrete, siding, and roofing in the past.
 When he isn’t making repairs around the campus, he keeps our landscaping looking lovely.
-Along with Grace, Jesse keeps our older buildings well maintained.
+Jesse keeps our older buildings well maintained.

 Jesse lived in South America for some years when he was growing up, and as a result became fluent in Spanish.
 In his spare time, Jesse enjoys playing an array of musical instruments and producing music.
 He also has done volunteer work with several local charity organizations.